hpcaitech/Open-Sora/README.md

 ## 🎥 Latest Demo

-🔥 You can experinece Open-Sora on our [🤗 Gradio application on Hugging Face](https://huggingface.co/spaces/hpcai-tech/open-sora).
+🔥 You can experience Open-Sora on our [🤗 Gradio application on Hugging Face](https://huggingface.co/spaces/hpcai-tech/open-sora).
 More samples are available in our [Gallery](https://hpcaitech.github.io/Open-Sora/).

 | **2s 240×426**                                                                                                                                              | **2s 240×426**                                                                                                                                             |
 | ----------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- |